zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 * Single selection list - when the user makes the select.
 This is shown in the `Add filter` behavior
 * Multi-selection list - when the user closes or clicks away from the filter.
 This is shown in the `Subscription filter` in the `All resources` page
 * A group of multi-selection lists - when the user closes or clicks away from the filter.
 This is shown in the `Metrics` page
-* Radio grouping - when the user selects the `Apply` button.
-Any other action will keep the filter in its existing state.
-This is shown in the `Time range filter` on the `Activity logs` page
 * Multiple controls - when the user selects the `Apply` button.
 Any other action will keep the filter in its existing state.
 This is shown in the `Time range ftiler` on the `Dashboard` page

 ### Adding a filter